Totsukawaii/writeup-on-scorm-cheat/README.md

 ![](5.PNG)

 <br/><br/>
 `"reviewWithCorrectAnswer"` is a [*literal 🖱️*](## "A literal is a value that is directly embedded in the code, as opposed to a variable which is assigned a value") and a [*string 🖱️*](## "A string is a string of characters, number, etc. denoted by the two quotation marks surrounding it").
 We can see that the [*variable 🖱️*](## "A variable is a container that stores a value.
-For example, a variable named dog can be equal to 1, or 'hello', or -69, or 'banana' depeneding on what it was assigned") `a` is being check to see if it is equal to the string literal `"reviewWithoutCorrectAnswers"` and `"reiviewWithCorrectAnswers"` as there is an `==` operator between them.
+For example, a variable named dog can be equal to 1, or 'hello', or -69, or 'banana' depeneding on what it was assigned") `a` is being check to see if it is equal to the string literal `"reviewWithoutCorrectAnswers"` and `"reviewWithCorrectAnswers"` as there is an `==` operator between them.
 Meaning the variable `a` was either set to be `"reviewWithoutCorrectAnswers"` or `"reviewWithCorrectAnswers"` earlier on in the code.
 Hm...
 So that means that all we have to do is find the code that does that and make it so it always sets to `"reviewWithCorrectAnswers"`.
 There are 23 search results for `"reviewWithCorrectAnswers"` we can go through each of them to check what the codes do.

 So I went through all the results and found two `"reviewWithCorrectAnswers"` that are used to set something rather than being used for `==` comparison.